 This is not always the case if the victim has provided a written statement or an excited utterance to a police officer at the scene of the alleged crime and assault.
 There are also scenarios where both the victim and the defendant are charged with second-degree assault.
 If the state does not have strong enough evidence against either party then the victim and defendant or cross complaints may be able to invoke their Fifth Amendment right to self-incrimination.

 When parties who have mutual assault charges filed or enter a Fifth Amendment invocation, they are choosing not to testify in fear that they may self-incriminate themselves.
 Second degree assault charges are serious in Maryland since they carry the possibility of 10 years in jail and a maximum $2,500 fine.

-If you are facing second degree assault charges or you want to have second degree assault charges dropped contact attorney Randolph Rice today to discuss the case and the best steps to have the charges dropped.
+If you are facing second degree assault charges or you want to have second degree assault charges dropped contact Baltimore assault defense attorney Randolph Rice today to discuss the case and the best steps to have the charges dropped.